One Hundred Famous Views of Edo

-One Hundred Famous Views of Edo (in 名所江戸百景) is a series of 119 ukiyo-e prints begun and largely completed by the Japanese artist Hiroshige (1797–1858).
+One Hundred Famous Views of Edo (in 名所江戸百景) is a series of 119 ukiyo-e prints begun and largely completed by the Japanese artist Hiroshige (1797–1858), of Edo, the historical name for Tokyo.
 The prints were first published in serialized form in 1856–59, with Hiroshige II completing the series after Hiroshige's death.
 It was tremendously popular and much reprinted.